tkarnani/cse15l-lab-reports/Lab2.md

 ![Image](word.png)

-- The method that was called was handleRequest and the main method was run.
+- The `handleRequest` method was called and the main method was run.
 - The argument passed into the method is the URL.
 The relevant fields for our purposes of adding it to the output string are only the parameters added in after "/add-message?s=".
 So in this case, it was `String "Geisel"`.
 - The value didn't change, it remained a string since it was to be added to the larger string that our server was printing.

 ![Image](number.png)

-- The method that was called was handleRequest and the main method was run.
+- The `handleRequest` method was called and the main method was run.
 - The argument passed into the method is the URL.
 The relevant fields for our purposes of adding it to the output string are only the parameters added in after "/add-message?s=".
 So in this case, it was `int 7`.
 - The value changed to a string since it was to be added to the larger string that our server was printing.

 ![Image](URI.png)

-- The method that was called was handleRequest and the main method was run.
+- The `handleRequest` method was called and the main method was run.
 - The argument passed into the method is the URL.
 The relevant fields for our purposes of adding it to the output string are only the parameters added in after "/add-message?s=".
 So in this case, it was `URI https://youtube.come`.
 - The value changed to a string since it was to be added to the larger string that our server was printing.